A Neural-preconditioned Poisson Solver for Mixed Dirichlet and Neumann Boundary Conditions: Results and Analysis

 Further insights can be obtained by consulting \Cref{fig:res_128,fig:res_256}, which show the convergence behavior of each iterative solver on characteristic example problems.
 AMG is clearly the most effective preconditioner, but this comes at the high cost of rebuilding the multigrid hierarchy before each solve: its iterations cannot even start until long after our solver already converged.
 Our preconditioner is the second most effective and, due to its lightweight architecture, achieves the fastest solves.
-DCDM is also quite effective at preconditioning for Neumann-only problems, but its iterations are slowed by costly network evaluations.
-IC's setup time is shorter than AMG but still substantial, and it is much less effective as a preconditioner.
+DCDM is also quite effective at preconditioning Neumann-only problems but is slowed by costly network evaluations.
+IC's setup time is shorter than AMG but still substantial, and it is much less effective as a preconditioner; the same holds for AmgX.

 We note that the smoke example (\pr{fig:res_128}) also includes a comparison to FluidNet \emph{applied as a preconditioner} for PSDO.
 In the original paper, FluidNet was presented as a standalone solver, to be run just once per simulation frame.
 However, in this form it cannot produce highly accurate solutions.
-Incorporating it as a preconditioner as we do here in theory allows the system to be solved to controlled accuracy, but this solver ended up stalling before reaching a $10^6$ reduction in our experiments; for this reason it was omitted from \pr{fig:histograms}.
+Incorporating it as a preconditioner as we do here in theory allows the system to be solved to controlled accuracy, but this solver ended up stalling before reaching a $10^6$ reduction in our experiments; it was omitted from \pr{fig:histograms} for this reason.

-On average, our solver spends 81\% of its time evaluating $\network$, 4\% of its time in orthogonalization, and the remaining 15\% in other CG operations.
+On average, our solver spends 79.4\% of its time evaluating $\network$, 4.4\% of its time in orthogonalization, and the remaining 16.2\% in other CG operations.
 In contrast, AMG takes a full 90\% of its time in its setup stage.
 IC's quicker construction and slower convergence mean it takes only 23\% in setup.
-Our architecture also confers GPU memory usage benefits: for $128^3$ grids, our solver uses 1.5GiB of RAM, while FluidNet and DCDM consume 5GiB and 8.3GiB, respectively (\pr{apx:benchmarking}).
+Our architecture also confers GPU memory usage benefits: for $128^3$ grids, our solver uses 1.5GiB of RAM, while FluidNet and DCDM consume 5.2GiB and 8.5GiB, respectively (\pr{apx:memory}).